Fix: VALORANT Crashing, Freezing & Stuttering on PC

 7. Once the drivers are uninstalled, go to your GPU manufacturer’s site and download the graphics driver from there.

-8. Once done, install the graphics driver by running the installer and following the on-screen instructions.
+8. Once completed, install the graphics driver by executing the installer and following the on-screen instructions.

-9. Once done, again restart your computer then launch the VALORANT to see if it resolves the issue.
+9. Once done, restart your computer again, and then launch VALORANT to see if it resolves the issue.

-However, since this feature won’t let Windows fully shut down, it can crash or freeze VALORANT.
-Hence, if fast startup is enabled or your PC is running for a very long time, it is recommended to shut down your computer fully every 24 hours to let the CPU fully reset.
+However, since this feature doesn’t allow Windows to shut down completely, it can cause VALORANT to crash or freeze.
+Therefore, if fast startup is enabled or your PC has been running for an extended period, it’s recommended to fully shut down your computer every 24 hours, allowing the CPU to reset entirely.

 To disable Fast Startup, follow the steps: